-Last year I found out about the Liugui Security Path – 六龜警備道, and I’ve been wanting to hike it ever since.
+Last year I learned about the existence of the Liugui Security Path – 六龜警備道, and I’ve been wanting to hike it ever since.
 At over 53 kilometers in total distance it’s said to take 6~8 days to complete.
 I only had two days, so my plan was to hike the portion from Tengzhih to its end near Maolin village.

 To give a little history about the trail, it was originally built sometime in the late 1800’s to help protect workers that harvested camphor from attacks by the aboriginals.
 In total, 53 garrisons were set up along the trail.
 Two or three soldiers (or police?) were stationed every 50 meters.
 Electrified wire was also used to stop incursions.
 However, the aboriginals eventually learned how to cross these electric fences to kill the soldiers and workers.
 It seems this diminished the purpose of the trail and at some point it was more or less abandoned.